Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 # GPU Passthrough with an Intel CPU and AMD GPU on Ubuntu 22.04.2 LTS Using IOMMU, QEMU, and Virtual Machine Manager.

-_This guide was created on April 3, 2023 and was last updated on April 4, 2023.
+_This guide was created on May 3, 2023 and was last updated on May 7, 2023.
 In case I forget to change the "last updated" date check the commit history._

 &nbsp;